diegobit/PCalc-Hybrid-Layout/README.md

 *Hybrid* package contains:
 - *Binomial Coefficient (y, x)*
+- *Complementary to 1*: computes 1 - x
 - *Logᵧx*
 - *Multiply 10 times*: it's like pressing `×` 10 times, it multiplies the first 11 values of the RPN stack
 - *Random [0-1]*